Donny Lalonde: Personal life

+Lalonde is married to the same girl he met three weeks before the Leonard fight in 1988.
+Christi, who Lalonde met backstage after she performed with The Beach Boys at Ceasars Palace where Lalonde was training for his historic fight against Sugar Ray Leonard in Nov 1988.
+Donny and Christi have two children, Zachary Dylan (34) and Bailey Gray (32).
+They will celebrate their 35th anniversary May 4 this year 2026.

-Lalonde meditates daily and was known to have prayed before his fights that nobody would be hurt.
+As written in People magazine, Lalonde meditates daily and was known to have prayed before his fights that nobody would be hurt.
 In 1988, William Nack commented that Lalonde's "diet is chiefly vegetarian; he eschews all processed foods.
 He drinks juices out of his own squeezer and eats his meals with chopsticks.
 He trains to the music of Bob Dylan and Cat Stevens.
 He submits himself daily to the painful rigors of deep-tissue massaging, or rolfing."